repinger/site/content/_index.md

 ### IPv4 stamp
 ```
-sdns://BAMAAAAAAAAADjEwMy4yMzUuNzMuMjQ0IGpQYrDReNVW8WOxOxsPGUNdAliCkcx1WJ3-5usRyNXDFGRucy5yZXBpbmdlci5jb206ODUz
+sdns://BAMAAAAAAAAADjEwMy4xNTcuMjYuMTExIGpQYrDReNVW8WOxOxsPGUNdAliCkcx1WJ3-5usRyNXDFGRucy5yZXBpbmdlci5jb206ODUz
 ```

 ### IPv6 stamp
 ```
-sdns://BAMAAAAAAAAAFFsyMDAxOjQ3MDozNToyY2Q6OjJdIGpQYrDReNVW8WOxOxsPGUNdAliCkcx1WJ3-5usRyNXDEGRucy5yZXBpbmdlci5jb20
+sdns://BAMAAAAAAAAAIVsyMDAxOjQ3MDozNjozZmM6MDpmZWVkOmRhZDpiMDU1XSBqUGKw0XjVVvFjsTsbDxlDXQJYgpHMdVid_ubrEcjVwxBkbnMucmVwaW5nZXIuY29t
 ```

 ## Why no *plain* DNS?

 Mainly due to [transparent DNS proxies](https://dnsleaktest.com/what-is-transparent-dns-proxy.html); a simple trick that will workaround the issue is to change the serving-port other than 53/{tcp,udp}.

-Even with the aforementioned workaround, incoming and outcoming DNS queries are **still unencrypted** and anyone with the ability can snoop right in effortlessly.
+Even with the aforementioned workaround, incoming and outcoming DNS queries are **still unencrypted** and anyone with the ability can see what you're up to effortlessly.
 Sending unencrypted queries to a third-party DNS service defeats the whole purpose of secure DNS.